 While there must be a strong student development component to the work experience, companies also benefit in a number of ways.

-- Opportunities for early engagement with top engineering talent with the goal of converting them to full-time employment upon graduation.
+- Opportunities for early engagement with top engineering talent with the goal of converting them to post-grad employment upon graduation.

-- More informed full-time hiring decisions because on-the-job performance is added to the selection process.
+- More informed post-grad hiring decisions because on-the-job performance is added to the selection process.

-- Higher full-time offer acceptance rates and reduced recruiting costs.
+- Higher post-grad offer acceptance rates and reduced recruiting costs.

 - Reduction of training and higher productivity of entry-level hires.